Endotoxins in cosmetics: detection and removal

 Endotoxins removal from cosmetics and dermatology products

-Botox is a bacterial extract from Clostridium botulinum and its family.
+Botulinum toxin is extracted from Clostridium botulinum and its family.
 As any bacterial extract, it requires to be purified when extracted from the bacterial biomass, to avoid harmful effects.
 The batch quality depends on the purity of the extract.
 So, it is important to make sure no endotoxins are present in the final product.

 Hyaluronic Acid (HA) is a good exemple.
 Naturally present in the Human body, its production can be done through extraction from biological sources such as rooster comb or purified from bacterial biomass after biosynthesis.
 As any production with biological matter, bacterial endotoxins contaminants are common in the final product, whether they originate from the raw material or came through the line of production.

-Hyaluronic Acid and Botox, as well as bio sources raw materials are often challenging in the dermato-cosmetic industry to remove endotoxins or to ensure that the minute quantities remaining are not dangerous for the users.
+Hyaluronic Acid, as well as bio sources raw materials are often challenging in the dermato-cosmetic industry to remove endotoxins or to ensure that the minute quantities remaining are not dangerous for the users.